-Table 113: Environmental Issues
+Table 111: Environmental Issues

 Environmental Issues Objective: To identify and develop new and existing environmental conservation areas or reserves Strategies: Identify environmental sensitive areas to be conserved.
 Develop the identified conservation areas with community participation to be tourism orientated.
 Promote greening (green belts) in all towns to ensure effective urban greening by means of tree planting and landscaping to be maintained as open spaces in future.
-Objective: To manage negative impacts of development activities Strategies: Environmental impact studies applied in all development activities Monitor environmental risks in high risk areas Objective: To promote compliance with environmental legislation ---------------------- ---

-Stratogica Strategies: Legislation regarding landfill sites being complied with throughout Nketoana Develop and implement an Environmental Management Plan.
+Objective: To manage negative impacts of development activities Strategies: Environmental impact studies applied in all development activities Monitor environmental risks in high risk areas Objective: To promote compliance with environmental legislation Strategies: Legislation regarding landfill sites being complied with throughout Nketoana Develop and implement an Environmental Management Plan.
 Ensure that all landfill sites are licensed.
 Close down and rehabilitate identified landfill sites.
 Educate the community regarding waste recycling.
 Establish and capacitate waste recycling initiatives in all areas.
-Objective: To ensure that pollution (air, water, soil and noise) are minimized to acceptable national standards in order to preserve the environment and natural resources Strategies: Identify and implement measures to reduce existing air, water, soil and noise pollution incidents Engage into discussions with the industries to reduce pollution incidents Monitor the levels of pollution as agreed with the industries Objective: To increase awareness through educating communities about environmental issues and how to Environmental capacity preserve the environment building, awareness and Strategies: empowerment Engage ward committees to highlight waste dumping and littering issues to the community Encourage the removal of alien plants and vegetation Support clean-up campaigns Objective: Develop and establish good governance that is transparent and accountable Strategies: Create and support environmental conservation Support celebration of environment calendar days Organise environmental management workshops for community leaders Identify and develop herita raditary arra advolop home 490 1000011000
+Environmental capacity building, awareness and empowerment Objective: To ensure that pollution (air, water, soil and noise) are minimized to acceptable national standards in order to preserve the environment and natural resources Strategies: Identify and implement measures to reduce existing air, water, soil and noise pollution incidents Engage into discussions with the industries to reduce pollution incidents Monitor the levels of pollution as agreed with the industries Objective: To increase awareness through educating communities about environmental issues and how to preserve the environment Strategies: Engage ward committees to highlight waste dumping and littering issues to the community Encourage the removal of alien plants and vegetation Support clean-up campaigns

+Objective: Develop and establish good governance that is transparent and accountable Strategies: Create and support environmental conservation Support celebration of environment calendar days Organise environmental management workshops for community leaders Identify and develop heritag dentify and develop heritage resources

-Table 114: Rural Development
+Table 112: Rural Development